austinknight/austinknight.github.io/about.md

     <img src="/img/me.jpg" class="about-me-image" />
   </div>
   <div class="col-xs-10">
     <p>I'm Austin.
-I am a designer and software engineer, husband, skateboarder, snowboarder and a kick-ass friend.
+I am a software engineer, designer, husband, skateboarder, snowboarder and a kick-ass friend.
 I went to school at the University of Idaho where I earned a BFA in graphic design.
 I was first introduced to web development when I started creating a website for my now inactive company, Amity Outerwear.
-Most of my time these days is spent doing more front-end development than design, and I love every minute of it!
-Right now, I work as a Software Engineer at InsideSales.com.</p>
+Most of my time these days is spent doing more fronte end egineering than design, and I love every minute of it!</p>
     <p>This site is where I talk about what I work on, and my thoughts about web-related stuff.
 You can follow me on <a href="https://twitter.com/austinknight">Twitter</a> for updates!</p>
   </div>
 </div>